ahmedashraffcih/ahmedashraffcih/README.md

 💡&nbsp;I'm a Data Engineer at ADCB. \
 🎓&nbsp;Graduated from Faculty of Computer Science & Artificial Intelligence Helwan University, Cairo (Bachelor of Science in Computer Science).\
 🌱&nbsp;I'm on track for learning more about Cloud Data Engineering, Propmt Engineering, and Data Management.\
-💬&nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\

 ### 🛠 &nbsp;Skills